scraped/gojobs/README.md

 ## Flags
 * `u` - can be `undefined`
 * `e` - can be empty
-* `!` - can be incorrect and you don't have to use it
+* `!` - can be incorrect or needs some transformation for correct value

 ## Root properties